Logo

 A Complete Look at Prozac’s Uses and Side Effects

-The drug Fluoxetine is sold under the brand name Prozac.
+The drug fluoxetine is sold under the brand name Prozac ↗.
 It is an SSRI, which stands for selective serotonin reuptake inhibitor.
 In the United States, Prozac first came out in 1988.
 It quickly became one of the most commonly recommended antidepressants.
-Even though there are newer drugs like sertraline and citalopram that can treat the same problem, this one is still widely used.
-People with many illnesses, like sadness and anxiety conditions, are given Prozac by their doctors.
+This drug is still popular, even with newer options like sertraline and citalopram.
+Doctors prescribe Prozac to people with a variety of illnesses, including sadness and anxiety conditions.

 What does Prozac do?